panchiniak/baremetal/README.md

-# EMNIES Ansible Project Handler:
+# EMNIES Ansible Project Handler

 This document will guide you through the installation of EMNIES Ansible Project Handler.